The best careers for INTJ personalities are those professions that cater to the skills and personality traits common among INTJs.

 Computer Hardware Engineer

-INTJs are highly analytical, and their ability to find solutions makes them a great fit for a large number of careers.
+INTJs are highly analytical, and their ability to find solutions makes them a great fit for many careers.
 Computer hardware engineers do a lot of tasks that take advantage of many of the natural traits INTJs possess.

 The profession involves research, design, development, and a great deal of testing.
 Computer hardware engineers experiment with processors, circuit boards, routers, and so much more.